[Updated September 14, 2021]

 It also skirts exciting, progressive cities like Boone and Asheville, which are imbued with historical noteworthiness but have transformed into hubs of self-conscious modernism.

-At its core, though, the Parkway passes through North Carolina with the Piedmont spreading out to the east and the Appalachian Mountains rising up to the west, providing unimaginably beautiful vistas.
+At its core, though, the Parkway passes through North Carolina with the Piedmont spreading out to the east and the Appalachian Mountains rising up to the west, providing unimaginably beautiful vistas and waterfalls.

 So beautiful, in fact, that most visitors are compelled to stop often and soak it all in.